 The HBU Student Portal located at my.hbu.edu provides a single entry point to many of the systems used by enrolled students.
-My.hbu.edu is accessed with OneLogin, a username and password that provides single sign on to many HBU computer systems, including HuskyNet, Email, Blackboard, OneDrive and Office 365 among others.
-My.hbu.edu also broadcasts important campus wide announcements and provides shortcuts to commonly used documents and student services.
+My.hbu.edu is accessed with your HBU OneLogin and password.
+It provides single sign on to many HBU computer systems, including HuskyNet, Email, Blackboard, OneDrive and Office 365 among others.
+My.hbu.edu also broadcasts